PuckiSilver/mc-bismuth/README.md

 Use a catalyst in your offhand to cast a spell from an item in your mainhand.

+For this data pack to work, the vanilla ender eye behavior has been disabled, so you can't use them to find the stronghold.

 This library shows cool down visually using the [mc-silica](https://github.com/PuckiSilver/mc-silica) resource pack.

 ## **Prerequisites**